Automatic design of Hamiltonians: Method

 In case $\ket{\psi_{r}}$ is an eigenstate of $H_O$ this quantity is zero.
 Otherwise its magnitude can be used as a measure of how close is $\ket{\psi_{r}}$ to being an eigenstate of $H_O$.
-We will quote $(\sigma^{rel}_E)^2$ in our results however in the optimisation we will use $\sigma_E^2 = \braket{\psi_{r}|H_O^2|\psi_{r}} - \braket{\psi_{r}|H_O|\psi_{r}}^2$, which ensures that the minimisation of relative energy variance is not achieved by an increase in the ground state energy.
+We will quote $(\sigma^{r}_E)^2$ in our results however in the optimisation we will use $\sigma_E^2 = \braket{\psi_{r}|H_O^2|\psi_{r}} - \braket{\psi_{r}|H_O|\psi_{r}}^2$, which ensures that the minimisation of relative energy variance is not achieved by an increase in the ground state energy.

 We use two measures of similarity between two wavefunctions.
 One is simply the absolute value of their \textbf{overlap} or scalar product: $|\braket{\psi|\psi_{r}}|$.
 Another measure can be defined if we view the two wavefunctions as probability distributions in the Hilbert space.
-The distance between such distributions can be defined as their relative entropy also known as Kullback-Leibler divergence (or \textbf{KL divergence}):
+The distance between such distributions can be defined as their relative entropy also known as Kullback-Leibler (\textbf{KL}) \textbf{divergence}:

 where $\alpha_i$ and $\beta_i$ are the expansion coefficients of the two wavefunctions in a basis $\ket{b_i}$ spanning the Hilbert space: $\ket{\psi_{r}}=\sum_i \alpha_i\ket{b_i}$ and $\ket{\psi}=\sum_i \beta_i\ket{b_i}$.
 In case two wavefunctions are identical their overlap is one and the KL-divergence is 0.
-We note that KL-divergence only depends on the absolute values of the wavefunction coefficients and not their signs thus, it's zero value is a necessary but not sufficient condition for two wavefunctions to be identical.
+The KL-divergence only depends on the absolute values of the wavefunction coefficients and not their signs thus, its zero value is a necessary but not sufficient condition for two wavefunctions to be identical.

-In case one has access to the full finite-temperature density matrix of the system the difference between reference and any other density matrices may be measured by their relative entropy~\cite{RelEntropyReviewVadral2002,WiebeQBM2017PRA,KappenQBMArxiv2018}.

-Further observables that will be used include: ground state energy $E_0$, energy gap $\Delta_N$ for a particular system size N, energy gap extrapolated to the thermodynamic limit $\Delta_{extr}$, symmetry generator quantum number evaluated in the ground state wavefunction.
+Further observables that will be used include: ground state energy $E_0$, energy gap $\Delta_N$ for a particular system size N, energy gap extrapolated to the thermodynamic limit $\Delta_{extr}$, symmetry generator quantum number evaluated in the ground state.

 In general, for any observable $T(\{\gamma\})$ a term proportional to $(T(\{\gamma\})-T_{ref})^2$ may be added to the loss function to select the solutions where the value of the observable is close to the desired value $T_{ref}$.